 Join us for the launch of our final exhibition of the academic year, exploring tabletop roleplaying games (TTRPGs).

-We’re delighted to be hosting experimental exhibition Weird Hope Engines, and this is your opportunity to come along for a first look around.
-Enjoy a free welcome drink, delicious food (first come, first served!) and music.
+We were delighted to host experimental exhibition Weird Hope Engines, at this first opportunity to come along for a first look around.
+Attendees enjoyed a free welcome drink, delicious food and music.

 The first exhibition of its kind, this exhibition highlights the practices of innovative designers, artists, and writers in the field of independent game design, and brings their work into dialogue with fellow-travellers in the field of critical art practice.